Here to Part I: Creation and Campaigns of the SS-Verfuegungsdivision (later Reich) from 1939 to 1942.

-In August and September 1943, the defence and counter-attacks in the Kharkov and Poltava area continued.
+In August and September 1943, the defense and counter-attacks in the Kharkov and Poltava area continued.
 Then retreat over the Dnieper and counter-attacks and defensive fights at the Dnieper bow.

 Already on 22 October 1943 the division had been renamed into 2nd SS-Panzer-Division Das Reich and was re-equipped and refilled in Southern France.

 The I. Panzer-Abteilung (tank detachment) was converted to Panzer V Panther in spring 1944.
 The heavy Panzer Company became the heavy Panzer Abteilung 101 with Tiger tanks.
 The Panzer Artillery Regiment 2 ‘R’ now received self-propelled howitzers.

 |Stab/2.
 SS-Panzer-Division Das Reich||Div.Begl.Kp.(tgp) 1944 (staff; partly armoured)|